-For parts of the country with cooling temperatures and large populations of deciduous trees, The Fall season will provide some wonderful scenery.
-Green leaves will give way to a colorful natural skyline with hues of reds, yellows, oranges, and browns.
+For parts of the country with cooling temperatures and large populations of deciduous trees, The Fall season provides some wonderful scenery.
+Green leaves give way to a colorful natural skyline with hues of reds, yellows, oranges, and browns.

 The answer can be found in four pigments:

 Present throughout the year, chlorophyll gives leaves their green color during the growing season.
-It is essential to the production of carbohydrates and photosynthesis.
-But if chlorophyll is present year-round, why don’t leaves stay green?
+It is essential to the production of carbohydrates through photosynthesis.
 Another pigment is also present during the growing season: carotenoids.
 During the spring and summer, however, high chlorophyll levels overpower carotenoids, and leaves stay green.

 While remaining present, chlorophyll levels dip in the fall, allowing carotenoids to become more visible.
 This gives leaves their yellow color.
 Red color in leaves is the product of anthocyanins.
 As you might have deduced, orange leaves are created by the presence of both carotenoids and anthocyanins.

-The fourth pigment, tannins, typically are found in oak trees, giving leaves a dull brown color.
+The fourth pigments, tannins, typically are found in oak trees, giving leaves a dull brown color.
 Oaks that have been fertilized show more of a red color before tannins fully develop.
-Like anthocyanins, tannins are not present in the growing season.
+Tannins are present in varying concentrations during the growing season.

 Temperature, light, and water supply can dictate the brightness and duration of fall foliage.
 Low temperature above freezing favors anthocyanin formation, while early frost weakens the red color.
 Rainy and overcast days can increase the intensity of leaf color change.